-- (5) Unit aircraft may request special visual flight rules (SVFR) through Forney Tower as appropriate.
+(5) Unit aircraft may request special visual flight rules (SVFR) through Forney Tower as appropriate.
 Multi-ship flights request SVFR may do so for Class Delta departure or recovery purposes only.
-PC's will assume responsibility for their own aircraft separation. - (6) Generally, unit aircraft will make takeoffs and landings to Runway 14/32, or Sod 1 through 5.
+PC's will assume responsibility for their own aircraft separation.

+(6) Generally, unit aircraft will make takeoffs and landings to Runway 14/32, or Sod 1 through 5.
 Exceptions can be made if coordinated with Forney Tower.
-If Forney Tower is closed, landing/departure should be from Runway 14/32. - e.
-Airfield is open 24/7 to both military and civilian aircraft (unless NOTAM'd). - f.
-Hanger maybe available for minimal repairs.
-Coordinate use with Forney Operations. - g.
-Aircraft MOG: - Nine rotary wing/or - Four C-130 aircraft/or - Three C-17 aircraft h.
-Points of contact are:
+If Forney Tower is closed, landing/departure should be from Runway 14/32.

+- e.
+Airfield is open 24/7 to both military and civilian aircraft (unless NOTAM is on file).

+- f.
+Hangar maybe available for minimal repairs.
+Coordinate use with Forney Operations.

+- g.
+Aircraft MOG:

+- Nine rotary wing/or

+- Four C-130 aircraft/or

+- Three C-17 aircraft